 A limited-slip differential (LSD), or “anti-spin” differential is a type of differential that allows the rear wheels on a vehicle to turn at different speeds when executing a turn.
 They are widely used in high performance and four-wheel-drive vehicles because they provide superior traction abilities.
 Various types of differentials can be classified as "anti-spin."
 These include limited slip, locking and spool differentials.
 Each performs differently on and off the road.
 Generally, only limited slip differentials are installed in factory vehicles.
 A locking or spool-type differential is used for off-road or racing use.

 The advantages of an LSD in high-performance automobiles were first demonstrated during the original muscle-car era, from the mid-1960s through the early 1970s.
 Cars of this era normally were rear wheel drive and did not feature independent suspension for the rear tires (but instead used a live axle).
 With a live axle, when high torque is applied through the differential, the traction on the right rear tire is lower, as the axle naturally wants to turn with the torsion of the drive shaft (but is held stationary by being mounted to the vehicle frame).
 This coined the terms "one-wheel peel" or "one-tire fire."
 Muscle cars with LSD had at a distinct advantage to their wheel-spinning counterparts.
-Some factory names for LSDs were: Sure Grip (Chrysler), Trac-Lok (Jeep), Posi-traction (Chevrolet), Positive Traction (Buick), Anti-Spin (Oldsmobile) and Safe-T-Track (Pontiac).
+Some factory names for LSDs were: Sure Grip (Chrysler), Trac-Lok (Jeep), Posi-traction (Chevrolet), Positive Traction (Buick), Anti-Spin (Oldsmobile), Safe-T-Track (Pontiac) and Twin-Grip (AMC).

 An LSD allows the vehicle's wheels to have a limited amount of slip before the differential attempts to correct the slippage of the wheel.
 This slip is usually a very limited amount.
 Your tires don't have to spend five to ten seconds or more skidding before the limited-slip differential attempts to correct it.
 The LSD just needs to establish that there is a loss of traction in that wheel and many limited slip differentials can notice slippage in under two seconds, sometimes in several milliseconds.
 So the slipping of the wheels is corrected before you can notice it.